Activision Blizzard employees skeptical that executive who denied sexism problems can solve them

 A different Activision Blizzard employee who spoke to PC Gamer also stated that their team has a positive mood and is "invested in improving things."
 That employee does think that the new execs seem "genuinely focused on improving a culture that has been toxic for several decades," but said that they've come off as "defensive" and "uninterested in how employees feel."
 Company leadership has also failed to increase trust in the HR department, the employee said.

 The July lawsuit alleged that Activision Blizzard's HR department failed to act on reports and didn't always keep them confidential, and that reports could lead to retaliation.
-In September, Activision Blizzard hired a former Disney executive to replace its head of HR, and according to Townsend's email, the number of HR reports has increased "in recent months."
+In September, Activision Blizzard hired a former Disney executive to replace its head of HR, and according to Townsend's email, the number of HR reports has increased recently, with concerns that range "from years ago to the present."

 "We continue to look into any issues or reports raised through the many channels that are available," Townsend wrote.
 "But it bears repeating: Reports can be submitted anonymously, and there is zero tolerance for retaliation of any kind."